-This configuration command allows the ASBRs to accept the VPN prefixes even though they do not have route target associated with VRF.
+This configuration command allows the ASBRs to accept the VPN prefixes even though they do not have a route target associated with VRF.

-Inter AS Option B does not require LDP or IGP protocols; thus service providers do not need to understand the internal addressing structure of one another.
+Inter-AS Option B does not require LDP or IGP protocols; thus service providers do not need to understand the internal addressing structure of one another.

-LSP is not an end-to-end but it is terminated at many points; as a result, it is very difficult to manage.
+LSP is not end-to-end but it is terminated at many points; as a result, it is very difficult to manage.

-Similar to Inter AS Option A, you do not need to redistribute VPN prefixes at the ASBR.
+Similar to Inter-AS Option A, you do not need to redistribute VPN prefixes at the ASBR.

 Route reflectors store all the VPN routing information for each customer, and they advertise those prefixes to ASBR.

 Operators need to manage MP-BGP on the ASBRs as well as on the route reflectors.

 What if by removing those prefixes from ASBRs, can we advertise all the VPN prefixes directly between route reflectors?
 To answer this question, peruse the next article on Inter-AS Option C.

 To have a great understanding of SP Networks, you can check my newly published SP Book.
 It covers the SP network Technologies with also explaining in detail a factious SP network.

 Orhan Ergun, CCIE/CCDE Trainer, Author of Many Networking Books, Network Design Advisor, and Cisco Champion 2019/2020/2021